Skip to main content

 4. Enter a summary of what happened.
 Include what technique was used and outcome.

-5. Fill in the Model, Security Boundary and Severity - these should automatically filter based on our scoping.
+5. Select the affected Models and Security Boundary, options will automatically filter based on our scoping.

 Submission steps